IBM/code-engine-java-sdk/CONTRIBUTING.md

 # Questions
-If you are having problems using this SDK or have a question about IBM Cloud services, please ask a question on [Stack Overflow](http://stackoverflow.com/questions/ask) or [dW Answers](https://developer.ibm.com/answers/questions/ask).
+If you are having problems using this SDK or have a question about IBM Cloud services, please ask a question at
+[dW Answers](https://developer.ibm.com/answers/questions/ask).

 # Issues